 Blonde hair: Blonde is a recessive trait, and a blonde-blonde pairing would result in blonde offspring.

-Red hair: Red hair is a whole different ball game and is classified as an “incomplete dominate” meaning it’s neither dominate or recessive.
+Red hair: Red hair is a whole different ball game and is classified as an “incomplete dominance,” meaning it’s neither dominant nor recessive.
 Instead, when a baby receives a red allele from a parent, it blends with whatever allele it receives from the other parent.
-So, if baby gets a red allele from mama, and a blonde allele from dada, it will be strawberry blonde.
-If instead of blonde from dada, it gets brown, baby will be auburn.
+So, if baby gets a red allele from Mom and a blonde allele from Dad, it will be strawberry blonde.
+If instead of blonde from Dad, it gets brown, the baby will be auburn.
 A true redhead is a rare bird.
 Embrace them as such.

 This is really just the tip of the iceberg, but you get the point.

 WHEW!
 See?!
 Complicated.
 Furthering the confusion, sometimes hair color changes as the baby ages.
 So what color hair will your baby have?
 You might have a pretty good idea, or you might be in for a pretty fun surprise.
 This prediction tool is really just a fun way to dream up the different color possibilities.

 So how did our baby hair color predictor work for you and your family?